AndyDentFree/im-plausibilities/imUrlDataApp/README.md

 # imUrlDataApp
 See the overall rationale in the [readme in the parent folder](../README.md).

-Same as imUrlData but adding a usable iOS App side rather than just appearing as an extension.
+Same as imUrlData but adding a usable iOS App side rather than just appearing as an extension and **sending custom messages from the App**.

 ## Shared Features